St. Louis Community Foundation Incorporated

 Governance and Leadership

 President & CEO: Dr. Kelvin Adams joined as President & CEO in August 2023, bringing 14 years of experience as Superintendent of Saint Louis Public School District.
-He succeeded Amelia Bond, who retired after leading the organization.
+He succeeded Amelia Bond, who retired after leading the organisation.

 Board Chair: Shelley Seifert